Donating to UNM Biology

 - Local Seminars and Symposia: allocation of funds to sponsor seminars and symposia in Albuquerque to attract attention to UNM and the Biology Department.

 The Biology Department has over 30 additional scholarship and endowment funds that are also in need of your support.
-You can browse these funds here and donate to them directly.
+You can browse these funds here (choose "View all giving opportunities" and search "Biology" in the selection window) and donate to them directly.

 If you wish to contribute directly to some of our specialized programs and associated units, please visit their individual websites via our Research Programs page.